yangmillstheory/mixin.a.lot/README.md

 mixin_a_lot.mix(myLogger, logger);
 ```

-### Opting out of shared data/behavior
+### Opting out

-Opt-out of some methods/properties:
+You want some shared data or behavior, but not all of it.

 ```javascript
 mixin_a_lot.mix(mixee, mixin, {